Asmahan: Egypt's influence

 Since Asmahan sang in Egypt, the lyrics of her songs were written in classical Arabic and in a more colloquial Arabic, but she also sang in the Eastern dialect of Arabic.
-Asmahan was said to have preciously replicated songs by Umm Kulthoum.
+Asmahan was said to have previously replicated songs by Umm Kulthum.
 When asked to sing about cultural patriotism and love, she sang of Egypt."
 Since singers and studios depended on the elites, Asmahan had to sing songs on uplifting nationalist themes or in praise of the Egyptian royal family.
 At the beginning of her career she sang in the nightclub owned by Mary Mansour, Sala Masriyya.

 Asmahan's older brother, Fuad, and other Druze relatives considered a career in entertainment for a girl to be disgraceful.
 For them, culturally, "Egypt was a planetary distance from the small villages of the Druze." and it was difficult for her relatives to accept Asmahan's integration into the heterogeneous Egyptian social scene.
 The clearly defined divisions, along religious lines, of the Syrian countryside did not operate in Egypt.
 During the period when she was married to her cousin, Hassan, and then later in 1941, when she remarried him and returned to Egypt, her musical career came to a standstill.
 When the marriage first broke up, she left for Egypt immediately, even before she had obtained the bill of divorce.
 With her return to Egypt and a singing career, she finally repudiated "respectability" by appearing onscreen (she had not appeared in "Layla Majun" but her voice is featured) leaving both her relatives and Syrian Druze society furious.
 When her first film, Intisar al-Shabab, was released in Syria, one young Druze shot at the screen when the character played by Asmahan appeared.
 Asmahan, bi-national or, in contemporary parlance, trans-national by then, had become "a sophisticated foreigner to the young men in the Jabal Druze."